Beginners January 15, 2026 • 11 min read

 MACD

-A bullish MACD crossover appearing alongside a Morning Star formation creates a multi-confirmation signal that's difficult for experienced traders to ignore.
+A bullish MACD crossover appearing alongside a Morning Star formation creates a multi-confirmation signal that's difficult to ignore.

 Support & Resistance Zones